egc112/OpenWRT-egc-add-on/pbr/Missing IPv6 default route in pbr_XXX tables.md

 ```
 Note the missing `try`, I think it is missing for a reason as it will error otherwise.
 The underlying cause is that OpenVPN and WireGuard interfaces are link scope meaning they do not need a gateway.
-This is contrast to the WAN which is a global scope interface which really needs a gateway for the default interface.
+This is in contrast to the WAN which is a global scope interface which really needs a gateway for the default interface.
 For IPv4 link scope interfaces I think the gateway which is specified is just ignored but for IPv6 specifying the gateway results in an error.
 Bottom line do not specify a gateway for these interfaces.
 Because I am only sure about OpenVPN and Wireguard interfaces not needing a gateway you can do a simple hack like this preserving the gateway setting but if it fails set only the device: